Ladies, it’s time to hang up the cape.

 4. Do something just for you

 The key to wellness is taking good care of yourself.
-Rest and rejuvenation is essential for business owners and especially for women, as they have a tendency to put others before themselves.
+Rest and rejuvenation is essential for small business owners and especially for women, as they have a tendency to put others before themselves.
 But you must put yourself first.

 Putting yourself first does not mean being selfish, heartless and not caring for others.
 It just means making time in order to revitalise yourself.
 You cannot give from an empty cup, when you are rested and relaxed you can give more and get more done.